SPUSeniorCapstone/Kairos/README.md

 "The world doesn't stop for anyone"
 ---
 In many strategy games, players get long pauses during which they can strategize and prepare for whatever problem they are facing.
 We want to give the player a much more high-stakes experience.
 Rather than allowing the player to pause and think, we want the player to feel the pressure of a real emperor.
 You can't always be there for every decision, and sometimes you have to rely on your people to defend themselves.
 The world of Kairos doesn't stop for anyone.

+This is for the map generator branch test